BBVA/kapow/docs/source/the_project/install_and_configure.rst

 Installing Kapow!
 =================

-Kapow! has a reference implementation in Go that is under active development right now.
-If you want to start using Kapow! you can choose from several options.
+Kapow! has a reference implementation in ``Go`` that is under active development right now.
+If you want to start using **Kapow!** you can choose from several options.

-Download and install a binary
+Download and Install a Binary
 -----------------------------

-Binaries for several platforms are available from our `releases <https://github.com/BBVA/kapow/releases>`_ section, visit the latest release page and download the binary corresponding to the platfom and architecture you want to install Kapow! in.
+Binaries for several platforms are available from the `releases <https://github.com/BBVA/kapow/releases>`_ section, visit the latest release page and download the binary corresponding to the platfom and architecture you want to install **Kapow!** in.

 Linux